xma711/notebook/iot/wsn/README.md

 Ref: paper "Evolution of Wireless Sensor Networks towards the Internet of Things: a Survey" by L. Mainetti, 2011.

-WSNs --> high heterogeneity --> different proprietary and non-proprietary solutions, delaying a large-scale deployment of wsn technologies to obtain a virtual wide sensor network able to integrate all existing sensor networks.
+WSNs --> high heterogeneity --> different proprietary and non-proprietary solutions, delaying a large-scale deployment of WSN technologies to obtain a virtual wide sensor network able to integrate all existing sensor networks.

 "the current trend is to use the internet protocol to achieve native connectivity between WSNs and the internet".
 (Personally i think this eases many problems.)